Last Updated on 9 August, 2025

 The VA’s Major Joint Rule guides disability ratings for veterans with knee arthritis.
 Initially, the VA assesses the knee’s range of motion using Diagnostic Codes 5260 (limitation of flexion) and 5261 (limitation of extension).
 If the range of motion appears normal but pain persists, the VA applies Diagnostic Code 5003 for arthritis.

-When arthritis is confirmed by X-ray, the VA assigns a 10% or 20% disability rating based on severity of the joint pain and whether one or both knees are affected.
+When arthritis is confirmed by X-ray, the VA assigns a 10% or 20% disability rating based on the severity of the joint pain and whether one or both knees are affected.
 This approach ensures veterans receive the maximum benefits for their knee arthritis.

 Separate VA Disability Ratings for Multiple Knee Conditions